papersubmissionarch-lgtm/QAF-Representation/README.md

 `SBB%`

-The value represents the total area of elements contributing to symmetry around the selected principal vertical axis divided by the total area of the evaluated façade elements.

-The script also generates graphical outputs showing candidate axes, the selected principal axis, and symmetry-contributing elements.
+The script also generates graphical outputs showing symmetry-contributing elements and all facade elements.

 ### Diversity

 The diversity script outputs:

 `D%`

-The raw diversity value is calculated using perplexity based on the relative frequencies of façade component types.
-It is normalised using the maximum raw diversity value observed in the pooled calibration dataset:

 `PPmax = 20.07`